animatedb/oovaide/web/readme.txt

 	so running analysis does not require any additional downloads.
-Using Oovaide for more complete analysis usually requires some MinGW or other package so that CLang can find standard include files.
+Using Oovaide for more complete analysis usually requires some MinGW or other package so that CLang can find additional include files.
 Using database export requires sqlite3.

 Analyzing Programs - Linux Versions:
-	The oovaide-*-linux downloads require GTK3 and a 64 bit OS.
+	The oovaide-*-linux downloads require GTK3, CLang and a 64
-	Part of CLang is included so running analysis does not require any additional downloads.
-Using Oovaide for more complete analysis usually requires some other package so that CLang can find standard include files.
+        bit OS.
 Using database export requires sqlite3.

 Building Programs - Windows Versions: